rinta-git/my-interview-prep/README.md

 font-size: 1rem; /_ equal to 16px, relative to base font size _/
 }

+• em tag vs i tag

+i tag is for adding italics style to text. em tag add italics as well as more emphasis/ importance to the text.

 • Variable declaretion in SASS, SCSS, CSS?

 ```